sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 #### Backstory

-This data flow concerns the management of *Secrets.*  A *Secret* is considered to be any data, and corresponding metadata, that an end user deems as sensitive and therefore wants to keep private.
+This data flow concerns the management of *Secrets.*  A *Secret* is considered to be any data, and its corresponding metadata, that an end user deems as sensitive and therefore wants to keep private.
 This includes data such as passwords, but can include any type of sensitive data, as long as it falls within the limitations of the *Secrets Manager.*

 #### Use Cases